 Go to shared video sites like YouTube and find relevant videos and post them on your blog.
 This is perfectly legal and it’s all part of making your website design more user-friendly and eye appealing.

 One other thing I will say about adding videos is Google owns YouTube.
 If you want to get your website and a new post or web page spidered quickly, put a YouTube video on it.

 Google may not spider your blog or website right away, but they’re going to find the link on YouTube and come to your new post.
 Remember they spider YouTube nonstop every day.

-In Summary: 5 Tips On How To Create A Website For My Business
+Final Thoughts On Tips On How To Create A Website For My Business

 Let me summarize this article with a couple of key points.
 One question that does come up on how to create a website for my business is should you pay somebody to do it for you?

 This is a fair question and I would say by all means pay somebody if you are not comfortable doing it, don’t know how to do it, or just don’t have the time.
 You can use freelance websites such as Fiverr to get a WordPress blog set up as your website very quickly for $5.